platinio/Singleton/README.md

 }
 ```

-And dont forget to override the Start, Awake and OnApplicationQuit methods, if you need them, so everything can works as expected.
+And dont forget to override the Awake and OnApplicationQuit methods, if you need them, so everything can works as expected.

 ```c#
 using UnityEngine;